OpenBCI/Documentation/docs/01GettingStarted/04-ECG Setup.md

+---
+id: ECGSetup
-# Setting up for ECG
+title: Setting up for ECG
+---

 This tutorial will show you how to read ECG data (electrical signals from  the heart) using OpenBCI hardware and GUI.